haskus/haskus-manual/source/eadt/operation.rst

 Simple recursive traversal
 ------------------------------------------------------------------------------

 To define a generic EADT recursive traversal, we use a type-class.
-For instance, let's implement ``MyShow`` for any EADT value:
+For instance, let's define a class ``MyShow`` that is very much like ``Show`` and that we will use to print any EADT value:

 .. code::